Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 That said, I believe there’s also room for understanding.
 The man he killed had indeed surrendered, but he was not innocent.
 He had participated in terrorist acts that had left others dead as well.
 And thirdly being that John Walker is a veteran, and many vets will tell you that when the killer instinct gets switched on, it's not like you can just turn it off just as quickly.

-As mentioned above, John Walker is a veteran from the American invasion and occupation of Afghanistan.
+As mentioned above, John Walker is a veteran of the American invasion and occupation of Afghanistan.
 If anyone of us has seen the Netflix Punisher series, we should know where this is going.

 He is shown early on to have elements of PTSD.
 His uncomfortableness in social situations.
 His rising stress levels as the situation gets more intense, and his slowly deteriorating ability to maintain control in those circumstances, right down to the random twitches that he does.
 What was almost more surprising to me was that the government did not do a more thorough psych evaluation of the candidates they saw who could replace Steve Rogers.
 More on that later as well.